airmeter-io/website/features-lowpower.markdown

     -
       name: Low Power (Planned)
 ---
-Full support for effective low power usage is planned.
-The initial implementation will be based upon the LilyGo 2.13 ESP32 ePaper board.
+Full support for effective low power usage is planned for ESP32 family devices.

-The planned low power mode will take a number of steps to minimise power consumption:
+### Initial Platform
+Initially the LilyGo 2.13 ESP32 ePaper board will be used as the development platform for the low power profile.

+### Sensor Optimisations
-- If supported utilise CO2 sensor in "single measurement mode" therefore powering off sensor when not in use.
-- Put BME280/BMP280 sensor into sleep mode after reading.
+If supported utilise CO2 sensor in "single measurement mode" therefore powering off sensor when not in use.
+The BME280/BMP280 sensors support sleep mode which will be utilised.

+### ESP32 Platform Optimisations
-- Put microcontroller into deep sleep until next reading, next MQTT publish or a nominated GPIO is triggered.
+An option will be added to put  microcontroller into deep sleep between readings, next MQTT publish or a nominated GPIO is triggered.
+Actions such as connecting & disconnecting a power source will be able to trigger enabling/disabling the web interface.

-- Utilise RTC memory where appropriate.
-- Method and fine tuning of same to enable Wifi.
-Probably via menu on screen, automatically when USB connected & possibly key press sequence for screenless devices.
+A combination of RTC memory, wake stubs and ULP will be utilised to achieve low power operation.

+The user experience will be considered and introduction of on-device menuing using the connected display is essential in providing a quality experience.